-In an interview at Comic-Con, Kelly LeBrock said when she did the kissing scene with 14-year-old Ilan Mitchell-Smith he got carried away and stuck his tongue down her throat.
-Afterwards she told him: 'If you ever do that again I'm going to kick your ass!'
+In an interview at Comic Con, Kelly LeBrock said when she did the kissing scene with fourteen-year-old Ilan Mitchell-Smith, he got carried away and stuck his tongue down her throat.
+Afterwards she told him: "If you ever do that again, I'm going to kick your ass!"

 According to Bill Paxton, Chet's line "How about a nice greasy pork sandwich served in a dirty ashtray?" was based on something his father John Paxton used to say to him when Bill was hungover from a night of drinking.

-One of the pictures Gary & Wyatt feed into the scanner to create Lisa is of David Lee Roth.
-The version of "Pretty Woman" that plays later when Lisa is in the mall was recorded by Van Halen when Roth was the lead singer.
+One of the pictures Gary and Wyatt feed into the scanner to create Lisa is of David Lee Roth.
+The version of "Pretty Woman" that plays later, when Lisa is in the mall, was recorded by Van Halen when Roth was the lead singer.

 The large Chet puppet was designed to be solely operated by Bill Paxton, but he became too claustrophobic in the suit, so dwarfs Kevin Thompson and Joe Gieb were crammed inside and puppeteered the creature in unison.

 The same moving shot of the exterior of the high school was used for the beginning of Sixteen Candles (1984), as well as the end of this movie.
 The same people can be seen making the same movements in both movies.

 In the final cut of the film, Max and Ian are last seen fleeing the party when the bikers invade.
 A follow-up scene was shot in which multi-colored clouds engulf the teens and they transform into a pig and donkey.
 They then bend over to see their reflections in hubcaps of a car and tails rip through the seats of their pants.
 Producer Joel Silver insisted on cutting the scene, rationalizing that it detracted from a later transformation in the film.
 Photos of the actors in this make-up were published in the March 1986 issue of Cinefantastique.